LugoBlogger/SI-201-401-discrete-mathematics/week12-combinatorials.md

 ## The basics of counting

 **The product rule**
-Suppose that a procedure can be broken down into a sequence of
-two tasks. if there are $n_1$ ways to do the first task and for each of these wways of doing the first task, there are $n_2$ ways to do the second task, then there are $n_1 n_2$ ways do to the procedure
+Suppose that a procedure can be broken down into a sequence of two tasks. if there are $n_1$ ways to do the first task and for each of these ways of doing the first task, there are $n_2$ ways to do the second task, then there are $n_1 n_2$ ways do to the procedure